-Melbourne’s premier peer-presented performing arts industry awards – The Green Room Awards – were presented live at Melbourne’s Comedy Theatre this evening, hosted by Patron Julia Zemiro and featuring live performances by Otto & Astrid of Die Roten Punkte, Victorian Opera Youth Chorus Ensemble and Yumi Umiumare.
-Celebrating the outstanding work presented in Melbourne during 2016,… Read more.
+The Green Room Awards, Melbourne’s only peer-assesssed performing arts industry awards, were presented at Melbourne’s Comedy Theatre this evening.
+Hosted by Patron Julia Zemiro, it featured performances by Otto and Astrid of Die Roten Punkte, the Victorian Opera Youth Chorus Ensemble and Yumi Umiumare.
+Celebrating the outstanding work presented in Melbourne during 2016, the 34th Annual Green Room Awards… Read more.

 #FirstWorldWhiteGirls: Botox Party! is a highly entertaining, joyous show with lots of laughs.
 To set the mood, the cabaret opens with two young ladies in sparkling jewels, glitzy costumes, and makeup that was borrowed from a drag queen.
 These ladies are BFFs ‘Tiffaney’ and ‘Maddison’ who are exploring rich kids problems such as botox, quinoa enemas, designer… Read more.

 Sondheim is probably the most well known and respected contemporary writer of musical theatre, and he has long been openly gay.
 Performed by five men as part of MELT 2017 at Brisbane Powerhouse, Boys of Sondheim is an exploration of the modern day jungle of relationships: from Grindr, to marriage, to breakups.
 The show started… Read more.

 An exciting and evocative experience that shouldn’t be missed, the Centre for Australasian Theatre based in Far North Queensland and the multi-cultural collective of Darahrouge from West Java have come together to create Cargo Club now playing at Metro Arts for the BrisAsia Festival.
 Issued with Global Citizen Passports, a gathering of strangers journeys down… Read more.